 Electronic Claims Submission

-Please Note: Effective January 1, 2012, MassHealth is moving toward an all-electronic claims submission policy to achieve greater efficiency.
+Please Note: As of January 1, 2012, MassHealth has moved toward an all-electronic claims submission policy to achieve greater efficiency.
 All claims must be submitted electronically, unless the provider has received an approved electronic claim submission waiver.
 90-day waiver requests and final deadline appeals may be submitted either electronically via the Provider Online Service Center or on paper.

 Please see All Provider Bulletin 217, dated September 2011, for more information about MassHealth’s paper claims waiver policy.
 For information on how to submit 90-day waiver requests and final deadline appeals electronically, please also see All Provider Bulletin 220 and All Provider Bulletin 221, dated December 2011.